Adam-Alive/london-outdoor-sculpture/README.md

 ### Epic 8: Site Administration

 - As an administrator, I would like to access the administrator panel so that I can monitor and delete posts, comments and users if necessary.
-- As an administrator, I would like to create and manage content on the Online Talks page so that I can keep members informed of these events.

 ## Features